subhadipchowdhury/subhadipchowdhury.github.io/research/index.md

 ### Papers/Preprints

-{% for paper in site.research.papers %}
+{% for paper in site.data.papers %}
 <div class="papers">
 **{{ paper.title }}**{% if paper.with %} (with {{ paper.with }}){% endif %}{% if paper.comment %}<br/> *{{ paper.comment }}.*{% endif %}